INDIVIDUAL HERBS

 Malarial disorders with palpable masses

-Heavily anchors and descends, unblocks and facilitates the functions of the Blood vessels
+Heavily anchors, descends, unblocks and facilitates the functions of the Blood vessels

 Problems in children due to internal clumping